Meditation teachers

-Underneath there are resources of some inspirational meditation teachers, which include Ayya Khema and the most ven.
+The teachers below taught or teach this.
+They include Ayya Khema and the most ven.
 K. Ñāṇananda.
 They studied at the same monastery, at Nissarana Vanaya under Most ven.
 Matara Sri Nanarama.
 This teacher instructed Ayya Khema to teach jhanas in the west, and she gave her students the same instruction.
 One of her most successful students in doing so has been Leigh Brasington.
-There are further resources available from Dipa Ma, anagarika Vilas Kadival, Ajahn Canda, Ajahn Sujato and Roshi Stephen Mugen Snyder.
+There are further resources available from Dipa Ma, anagarika Vilas Kadival, Ajahn Canda, Ajahn Sujato and former students of Pa Auk Sayadaw.

 Finally, all of the suttas can be read at sutta central.
 The individual books can be downloaded from the same website.
 Leigh Brasington has made a nice index of the suttas per topic.